Azure-Samples/azure-sql-db-openai/README.md

 The **native option** is to use the new Vector Functions, recently introduced in Azure SQL database.
 Vector Functions are a set of functions that can be used to perform vector operations directly in the database.

-> [!NOTE]
-> Vector Functions are in Public Preview.
-Learn the details about vectors in Azure SQL here: https://aka.ms/azure-sql-vector-public-preview

 ![](_assets/azure-sql-cosine-similarity-vector-type.gif)

 The **classic option** is to use the classic T-SQL to perform vector operations, with the support of columnstore indexes for getting good performance.